FunKey-Project/RetroFE/Documentation/Manual/Configuration.rst

 layout                               The name of the layout to load for the collection (will read layout from Layouts/<layout>
 path                                 Location of where files to launch exist
 extensions                           Adds only files with the given extension to a list (comma separated)
-snap                                 Snapshot image folder
+media.snap                           Snapshot image folder
-title                                Title screen image folder
+media.title                          Title screen image folder
-video                                Video folder
+media.video                          Video folder
-box                                  Box artwork folder
+media.box                            Box artwork folder
 ==================================   ================================================================================================================================

 The following example will use the launcher configuration from "/Launchers/nestopia.conf" and will use the layout in "Layouts/Nintendo Entertainment System"